 Q. When can I port a health insurance policy?

-A. You can port your existing policy between 60-45 days prior to your next renewal date.
+A. You can port your existing policy 60-45 days before your next renewal date.

 Q. Does health insurance cover maternity expenses?

 A. Not all health insurers provide maternity coverage.
-Please mention your requirements clearly to your relationship manager while choosing health insurance.
-Also, clarify the rules for normal or C-section delivery and pre-and post-natal care.
+When choosing health insurance, please mention your requirements clearly to your relationship manager.
+Also, clarify the normal or C-section delivery rules and pre- and post-natal care.

 Q. Should I buy an insurance policy through a mediator?

-A. Some of the aggregator claim that purchasing a policy through them is beneficial at the time of claim.
+A. Some aggregators claim that purchasing a policy through them is beneficial at the time of claim.
 In my opinion, reputed insurance companies never reject a rightful claim.
-While web aggregators like Policybazaar may be useful for plan comparisons, it is up to you how to purchase an insurance policy.
+While web aggregators like Policybazaar may be useful for plan comparisons, it is up to you to purchase an insurance policy.

 Q. What should I do in case of illegal claim rejection?

-A. In case your claim is rejected by your insurer, you should register your complaint timely with the grievance cell of the insurer in writing.
-In case your complaint is disposed of or you do not hear from them within a month, you can register your grievance with the insurance ombudsman set up by IRDAI.
+A. If your insurer rejects your claim, you should promptly register your complaint in writing with the insurer’s grievance cell.
+If your complaint is disposed of or you do not hear from them within a month, you can register your grievance with the insurance ombudsman set up by IRDAI.